adithya-bheema/Name-Finder-Application/README.md

-# Realtime Object Detection using OpenCV
+# Name Finder Application by Realtime Object Detection using OpenCV

 ## Overview
 This project demonstrates real-time object detection using OpenCV, a pre-trained deep learning model, and a simple graphical user interface (GUI) built with Tkinter.
 The system captures video from a webcam and detects objects using a MobileNet SSD model.
 The detected objects are highlighted with bounding boxes, and their class labels and confidence scores are displayed.